asllop/RunPack/TUTORIAL.md

 # RunPack Tutorial

 To follow this tutorial, some programming skills are assumed.
-At least a basic level of Rust, and essential data structures like stacks, and hash maps.
+At least a basic level of Rust, and understanding of the essential data structures like stacks, and hash maps.

 This tutorial is designed to be read sequentially, but feel free to skip the parts you already now.